story645/proposal/draft/outline.md

         * D for equivariance
         * S for continuity
         * rho so there's an actual graphic
-### 3.2
+### 3.2.1
 * 223-224: why
 * 225-226: math def, but homotopy isn't defined so this doesn't mean anything to someone w/o the math background
 * 228 -234: thickening
 * 235-239: querying/interactivity
-__revision__ pull this up into 3.2 instead of seperate subsection, maybe change first figure so it's clearer how the screen fits in/why this is thickened, possibly add a new figure that more fully pulls in the related point on screen (maybe a modified version of my graphics figure?)
+__revision__ pull this up into 3.2 instead of seperate subsection, maybe change first figure so it's clearer how the screen fits in/why this is thickened, possibly add a new figure that more fully pulls in the related point on screen, maybe a modified version of my graphic figure? - maybe graphic figure/illustration of bundle first, then the S to K figure - overview, drill down

+## 3.3 artist
+* 241-248: formal definition of artist
+* 249-252: introducing 16 (but needs to unpack)
+* 253-264: explaining V
+* 264-269: the why
+__revision__ maybe pull up (16) since that's the overview of what we're on about or pull it all the way to the end of the section, or replace 14/15 w/ categorical commutative diagram, - between three spaces so it's basically eq (1) from "Algebraic Process for Visualization Design" (K&S), maybe pull up V discussion to fiber bundles/setting up objects section so it doesn't get muddled w/ function section, instead becomes transition between two sections - V is the object implemented by the library/on library terms while data is defined by provider & graphic by display space, pull "why" up and "artist named for mpl" is really a footnote

+### 3.3.1
+* 271-272: definition of $\nu$ w/o explaining what/why
+* 272-293: conjecture of monoid equivariance

+__revision__ explain what nu is and why it matters, either swap out 272-293 w/ category version or rewrite as proper conjecture, one of the reviewers had a suggestion for tightening up figure 7 & it (or something like it-look at draft revision) needs to be incorporated better into the text (there's a lot of text text see figure see text text)

+### acknowledgments
+* clean up so it doesn't sound like Eric & Chana are on the mpl dev team